Victimology: Victimization rate in United States

-The National Crime Victimization Survey (NCVS) is a tool to measure the existence of actual, rather than reported, crimes—the victimization rate.
-The National Crime Victimization Survey is the United States' "primary source of information on crime victimization.
-Each year, data is obtained from a nationally representative sample of 77,200 households comprising nearly 134,000 persons on the frequency, characteristics and consequences of criminal victimization in the United States.
-This survey enables the (government) to estimate the likelihood of victimization for rape, sexual assault, robbery, assault, theft, household burglary, and motor vehicle theft for the population as a whole as well as for segments of the population such as women, the elderly, members of various racial groups, city dwellers, or other groups."
+The National Crime Victimization Survey (NCVS) is a tool for measuring the occurrence of actual, rather than reported, crimes—the victimization rate.
+The National Crime Victimization Survey is the United States's "primary source of information on crime victimization.
+Each year, data is obtained from a nationally representative sample of 77,200 households comprising nearly 134,000 persons on the frequency, characteristics, and consequences of criminal victimization in the United States.
+This survey enables the government to estimate the likelihood of victimization for rape, sexual assault, robbery, assault, theft, household burglary, and motor vehicle theft for the population as a whole as well as for segments of the population such as women, the elderly, members of various racial groups, city dwellers, or other groups."
 According to the Bureau of Justice Statistics (BJS), the NCVS reveals that, from 1994 to 2005, violent crime rates declined, reaching the lowest levels ever recorded.
 Property crimes continue to decline.

-Serial killings are waning in particular, and according to a 2020 ABA Journal report, it's in large part because "people are less vulnerable than in the past."
-This in turn is due to several societal changes, according to experts and a news reports cited by the ABA Journal: (1) "People don't hitchhike anymore;" (2) "They have means of reaching out in an emergency situation using cellphones;" (3) "There are cameras everywhere;” (4) "parents today are less likely to allow [children] to leave home unsupervised;" (5) "interventions that help troubled children might reform potential killers" (for example, social work, school nurses, and child psychology); (6) "easy access to pornography is providing an outlet that satiates ... sexual impulses"; and (7) "would-be serial killers are turning instead to mass shootings."
-Other reports show some evidence that serial killings are (8) deterred generally by "longer prison sentences" and (9) deterred specifically by "a reduction in parole."
+Serial killings are waning in particular, and according to a 2020 ABA Journal report, it is in large part because "people are less vulnerable than in the past."
+This in turn is due to several societal changes, according to experts and a news reports cited by the ABA Journal: (1) "People don't hitchhike anymore"; (2) "They have means of reaching out in an emergency situation using cellphones;" (3) "There are cameras everywhere"; (4) "parents today are less likely to allow [children] to leave home unsupervised"; (5) "interventions that help troubled children might reform potential killers" (for example, social work, school nurses, and child psychology); (6) "easy access to pornography is providing an outlet that satiates ... sexual impulses"; and (7) "would-be serial killers are turning instead to mass shootings".
+Other reports show some evidence that serial killings are (8) deterred generally by "longer prison sentences" and (9) deterred specifically by "a reduction in parole".

 Victimization in Canada

-In Canada the Office of the Federal Ombudsman for Victims of Crime (OFOVC) is an independent resource for victims of crime.
+In Canada, the Office of the Federal Ombudsman for Victims of Crime (OFOVC) is an independent resource for victims of crime.
 It was created in 2007 to ensure the federal government meets its responsibilities to victims of crime.
 The ombudsman provides information to victims about their rights under Canadian federal law, the services available to them, or to make a complaint about any federal agency or federal legislation dealing with victims of crime.
-The ombudsman also works to ensure that policy makers and other criminal justice personnel are aware of victims' needs and concerns and to identify important issues and trends that may negatively impact victims.
+The ombudsman also works to ensure that policymakers and other criminal justice personnel are aware of victims' needs and concerns, and to identify important issues and trends that may negatively affect victims.
 Where appropriate, the Ombudsman may also make recommendations to the federal government.